Newport, Shropshire

 Newport is a market town and civil parish in the borough of Telford and Wrekin in Shropshire, England.
 It lies 7 mi north-east of Telford, 12 mi west of Stafford, and is near the Shropshire-Staffordshire border.
-The 2001 census recorded 10,814 people living in the town's parish, which rose to 11,387 by the 2011 census.
+The 2001 census recorded 10,814 people living in the parish, which rose to 11,387 by the 2011 census.

 Toponym

 The Normans planned a new town called Novus Burgus roughly on the Anglo-Saxon settlement of Plesc.
 The first market charter was granted by Henry I, and over time the name changed from Novus Burgus, to Nova Porta, to Newborough and finally to Newport in about 1220.